Brandon20154131/MySQL-Data-Analysis/README.md

 This project focuses on cleaning, transforming and analysing a real-world dataset of global layoffs using MySQL.
 It is divided into two key phases:

-**Data Cleaning**: Preparing raw data for analysis by handling duplicates, standardizing fields, and formatting dates.
+**Data Cleaning**: Preparing raw data for analysis by handling duplicates, standardising fields and formatting dates.

-**Exploratory Data Analysis (EDA)**: Running SQL-based queries to uncover patterns, trends, and insights in the layoffs data.
+**Exploratory Data Analysis (EDA)**: Running SQL-based queries to uncover patterns, trends and insights in the layoffs data.